ctuckerdude/kubecluster/README.md

 The scripts are run using admin user (not root): bash deploy.sh

+Ensure when you have finished to remove the KubeCluster from Amazon EKS using terraform destroy and then check the EKS account to ensure all resources have been removed to avoid being charged.

 **Kubernetes Dashboard UI Console**

 On completion of the KubeCluster provisioning, a kubernetes_dashboard_token.dat file